Seirdy/seirdy.one/content/posts/website-best-practices.md

 Nontrivial use of width-selectors, in CSS or `<source>` tags, is actually a powerful vector for [JS-free fingerprinting](https://matt.traudt.xyz/posts/2016-09-04-how-css-alone-can-help-track-you/).

-Achieving this type of layout entails using the <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.2 techniques <cite>[C27: Making the DOM order match the visual order](https://www.w3.org/WAI/WCAG22/Techniques/css/C27.html)</cite> as well as <cite>[C6: Positioning content based on structural markup](https://www.w3.org/WAI/WCAG22/Techniques/css/C6)</cite>.
+Achieving this type of layout entails using the WCAG 2.2 techniques <cite>[C27: Making the DOM order match the visual order](https://www.w3.org/WAI/WCAG22/Techniques/css/C27.html)</cite> as well as <cite>[C6: Positioning content based on structural markup](https://www.w3.org/WAI/WCAG22/Techniques/css/C6)</cite>.

 ### What about sidebars?